-by MARIUS FLAGET, intern ReputationInc Oslo
+by MARIUS FLAGET, analyst ReputationInc Oslo

 In the wake of the US presidential election, a number of well-known enterprises and brands have gone public to express loathing and disgust for Donald Trump: Mark Zuckerberg has positioned himself as clearly anti-Trump, Budweiser’s Super Bowl commercial had a not-so-subtle anti-Trump theme and Starbucks publically declared they would hire 10 000 refugees for their coffee shops over the next years.
 In addition, 97 different companies such as Uber, Apple, Airbnb, Netflix, Snap and Twitter, have signed a petition against the ‘Muslim ban’ of the Trump administration.